 - zucchini

-- canned pineapple (rings, chunks, tidbits or crushed)
+- canned pineapple (rings, chunks, tidbits or crushed) just make sure you crush it before adding

 - Sure-Jell or generic equivalent (I use the Kroger brand because it’s less expensive and works just as great)